 Now, you may have noticed that 230 miles is significantly more than the estimated towing range I’ve stated above of 140 miles for the Long Range Dual Motor Tesla Model 3 which Bjørn is driving.
 This is an example of where currently, predicting the towing range of EV’s is still a dark art.

 The 50% range reduction is just a guestimate.
 Depending on weather conditions, the aerodynamics of the car/trailer and elevation changes then the range can potentially be significantly more or less than the 50% guestimate of the cars non-towing range.

 Tesla Model 3 Features and Reviews

 So above we’ve covered what the Tesla Model 3 is like as an electric tow car, we should also look at what its like as an electric car in general.
 Currently, I think the best UK specific Tesla Model 3 review is from DrivingElectric below.

 While towing is referenced in the review above, please note the video above was filmed in the summer of 2019 before the revision to the towing capacity took place.
 Therefore, as I’ve stated above, while the Model 3 was originally spec’d to tow 910 kg, the rating is now 1,000 kg.

-As of writing this post (October 2020) the Tesla Model 3 is currently the cheapest electric car you can buy with an official towing capacity from the manufacturer.
-How practical is the 1,000 kg towing capacity of the Model 3?
-Well, its suited to small trailers for camping trips or going to the recycling centre/tip.
+So how practical is the 1,000 kg towing capacity of the Model 3?
+Well, its suitable for small trailers for camping trips or going to the recycling centre/tip.
 Its not really sufficient for many caravans seen commonly on UK roads, though it could be used to tow teardrop campers and certain small caravans such as the Bailey Discovery as seen in the video above.